hedzr/android-file-chooser/README.md

 ### Archived History:

 - no WRITE_EXTERNAL_STORAGE requests if not `enableOptions(true)`;
 - after requested permissions, try showing dialog again instead of return directly;
 - #42: onBackPressedListener not fired.
   Now, use `withCancelListener` to handle back key. see also [below](#onCancelListener)
 - #45: add `titleFollowsDir(boolean)`  to allow title following the change of current directory.

-- create new folder on the fly, and the optional multiple select mode for developer, thx [Guiorgy](https://github.com/Guiorgy) and his [android-smbfile-chooser](https://github.com/Guiorgy/android-smbfile-chooser)
+- create new folder on the fly, and the optional multiple select mode for developer, thx @Guiorgy.
 - Up (`..`) on the primary storage root will be replaced with `..
 SDCard`, it allows to jump to external storage such as a SDCard and going back available too.
 - DPad supports, arrow keys supports (#30)